coop-git/YamahaMusicCast/README.md

 - Repeat
 - Shuffle

-For Music Cast, the different Things are read via the OpenHAB REST API.

 ## Supported Things

 Each model (AV Receiver, ...) is a Thing.
 Things are linked to a Bridge for receiving UDP events.